 5) Define your own retirement

 As mentioned earlier, you’re not young anymore and retirement is on the horizon.
 Many of us will have fewer working years ahead of us than behind.
-Thanks goodness!
+Thank goodness!
 At this point, you need to figure out if you want a regular retirement or something else.
 Since you’re here with me this far, I will assume you’re working toward early retirement.
 You need to make sure you can survive without a day job, but you don’t have to be completely financial independence to leave your corporate career.
-You just need to be creative and figure out how to make some income to cover the shortfall.
+You just need to be creative and figure out how to make some income after early retirement.
+It’s better to work a bit anyway.
+You’ll be bored if you stop working 100%.

 It’s even more important is to figure out what you’ll do after “retirement.”
 I’m in a unique position here at Retire By 40 because I’ve met quite a few people who left their day jobs.
 The fact is that none of them are sitting around the pool and playing golf all day.
-Early retirees have a lust for life and we love having the freedom to do whatever we want with our days.
-Whether that’s part time work, traveling, raising the kids, or something else, it’s best that you make some kind of plan before quitting your corporate job.
-The idle retirement isn’t the right fit for most of us who retire early.
+Early retirees have a lust for life and we love the freedom to do whatever we want.
+Whether that’s part-time work, traveling, raising the kids, or something else, it’s best that you make some kind of plan before quitting your corporate job.
+The idle retirement isn’t the right fit for early retirees.

 The best decade is ahead

 What do you think of my plan?
 What’s your plan for your 40s?
-I’d love some advice from older folks who successfully got through their 40s.
+I can’t believe I’ll turn 50 next year.
+Time flies.

 Photo credit: flickr by Pickersgill Reef